LucRoy/LucRoy/estuary-tutorial-ubuntu.md

 ./estuary setup
 auth token: EST51e7f8aa-762c-43b7-b5ce-5967ba665131ARY
 ```
-**_NOTE:_**  Make sure to save your auth token, since it will required for interacting with the REST API.
+**_NOTE:_**  Make sure to save your auth token since it will be required for interacting with the REST API.

 5. Set the FULLNODE_API_INFO environment variable to a synced lotus node.
 ```